Skip to main content

 High Rise Residence Halls: Cheney, Deutsch, Freeborn, and Putnam Halls

 • Eight floors of double- and triple-occupancy rooms.
-(A very limited number of single rooms are available for students with ADA accommodations.)

 • Most floors are all gender; single-gender floors also available.